Approximate Lattices in Higher-Rank Semi-Simple Groups: -Approximate Lattices

 Our first crucial observation is that the periodization maps show how to relate the measure of basic open subsets of the Chabauty-Fell topology in the extended invariant hull with the measure of open and compact subsets of $G$ through a simple formula:

-\begin{lemma} Let $X_0$ be a closed subset of a locally compact second countable group $G$ with finite local complexity and let $\nu$ be a Borel probability measure on $\Omega_{X_0}^{ext}$.
+\begin{lemma} Let $X_0$ be a uniformly discrete subset of a locally compact second countable group $G$ and let $\nu$ be a Borel probability measure on $\Omega_{X_0}^{ext}$.
 Take an open subset $V \subset G$ and a compact subset $K \subset G$.
 Then

 and

 \end{lemma}

 \begin{proof} Choose a sequence of non-negative continuous functions with compact support $(\phi_n)_{n\geq 0}$ that point-wise converges increasingly to $\mathds{1}_V$.
 For all integers $n \geq 0$ and all $X \in \Omega_{X_0}$ we have